-The Saskatchewan Non-Licensed IMG Support Program is a pilot project funded by the Ministry of Immigration and Career Training (ICT), Government of Saskatchewan with services delivered through the Division of Continuing Medical Education at the University of Saskatchewan.
+The Saskatchewan Non-Licensed IMG Support Program is a project funded by the Ministry of Immigration and Career Training (ICT), Government of Saskatchewan with services delivered through the Division of Continuing Medical Education at the University of Saskatchewan.

-There are three streams of the program:
+There are two streams of the program:

-3. Alternate Health Careers
+Stream 2 – Alternate Health Careers

 Through career counselling, referrals and discussing educational options, you will be supported in the development of a career action plan.
 This is intended to assist you in entering a fulfilling and rewarding alternate health career.
 Resources are also available on the online learning management system (Canvas) with continually updated information.
 You will have access to assistance with Resume writing and interview preparation.